Roy-Carter/Analyzer/README.md

 # Protocol Analyzer
 ## Written in C + LUA + Python
+## Change the path of the files in GUI because its based on local files
 #### :shipit: Analyzer is a project made to detect and analyse a specifc protocol in a pcap file . :shipit: